zizou-crypto/NorthAxis-Bank---Fraud-intelligence-Investigation/README.md

 Flagged rapid repeat transactions, off hours spikes and statistical outliers using z score analysis.

+A significant portion of the flags are concentrated on two specific accounts: William Taylor (Account 4) and Peace Oduya (Account 7).
+Many of these bursts occur in under 5 minutes.
+For example, Account 7 completed 4 transactions in approximately 4 minutes (05:34 to 05:38).
+This level of speed is often a primary indicator fraud or theft.

 ### 3. Customer risk profiling
 Built behavioral baselines per customer and surfaced daviations from thheir own transactions history